magicat777/CosmosEngineRPG/docs/chapters/chapter-03-character-creation.md

 - Diplomatic Training: +2 to Social rolls for negotiation
 - Idealistic: -2 to Deception attempts (find lying difficult)

 **Culture**: Diplomatic and idealistic.
-Natural leaders who seek unity and enlightenment.
+The Stellari often become leaders, diplomats, and social reformers.
+They feel called to bring enlightenment and unity to the galaxy's diverse species.

-### 7. Umbrals
+### 7. Augments
-**The Shadow Operatives**
+**The Transhuman Fusion**

-Results of failed dimensional experiments, touched by dark energy.
-Mistrusted but possessing unique stealth abilities.

-**Appearance**: Sharp, angular features with dark skin (purple, blue-black, charcoal).
-Moving shadow patterns visible.
+Humans who've transcended biological limitations through extensive cybernetic enhancement.
+With 60%+ of their biology replaced, they represent humanity's merger with technology and the next step in human evolution.

+**Appearance**: Human foundation extensively modified.
+Visible cybernetic limbs, neural interface ports, subdermal armor plating, glowing power conduits.
+Retains human facial features but with mechanical eyes and reinforced skeleton visible through synthetic skin.

-**Attributes**: +2 Coordination, +1 Intellect, -2 Presence, -1 Might
+**Attributes**: +1 to any two attributes, -1 Presence, -1 to one other attribute (player's choice)

 **Abilities**:
+- Start with 10,000 credits of integrated cybernetics
-- Shadow Affinity: +2 to Stealth in darkness
+- +2 to Tech rolls involving cybernetics
-- Can see in total darkness (60m)
-- Once per scene: Become partially incorporeal for 1 round
+- Overclock: Once per scene, +2 to one attribute for 3 rounds
-- Dimensional Scarring: -2 to Social with strangers
-- Vulnerable to bright lights (-1 to actions in intense illumination)

-**Culture**: Secretive and self-reliant.
-Form tight communities away from prejudice.
+- Reduced healing from medicine (-50%)
+- Full healing from Tech repairs
+- Monthly maintenance (500 credits)

+**Culture**: Post-human philosophy embracing enhancement as evolution.
+Form competing ideologies: Purists (maintaining human essence), Ascendants (transcending humanity), and Harmonists (perfect human-machine balance).

 ### 8. Verdathi
 **The Nature Symbiotes**